SoftUni-Internal/interactive-content/EN/00-Final-Exam/01-Problem-02.md

 ## Output

-- On the first output line, print the number of days that this supply of food would last, before you have to go to the store for more:
+- On the first output line, print the number of days that this supply of food would last before you have to go to the store for more:

 `You have enough food for {days} days!`

 - After, print each valid item.

-   The output should look like this:
+- The output should look like this:
 `Item: {item name}, Best before: {expiration date}, Nutrition: {calories}`

-[code-task title="Food supply" taskId="js-fundamentals-2-finaleExam-problem-2" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-task title="Food supply" taskId="js-fundamentals-2-finaleExam-Food-supply" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]
 ```
 function solve(input) {